 Economics - Not Music

 With the experience of his school concert society and his sights set on a career as an impresario, Rainer studied economics at university - not music.
 In his spare time he wrote and directed student revues and continued his piano studies - principally with Norma Fisher but also in masterclasses with Martino Tirimo and Gwenneth Pryor.
-He has since also studied conducting privately with various teachers and in masterclasses – most recently at the Royal Academy of Music with János Fürst and Blackheath Conservatory with Denise Ham.
+He has also studied conducting privately with various teachers and in masterclasses at the Royal Academy of Music with János Fürst and George Hurst and at Blackheath Conservatory with Denise Ham.

 A Career In Comedy

 Rainer began his working life in the management of musical arts organisations.
 But the comedy had taken a hold and, unknown to his employers, he began moonlighting as a stand-up comedian on the London cabaret circuit.
 Short, unpaid slots in small clubs led to longer, paid appearances which in turn gradually developed into a parallel career.